medallyon/startup-apps-schedule/README.md

 1. [Create a fork](https://github.com/medallyon/startup-apps-schedule/fork) of this repository.
 2. Make any changes you'd like.
+3. If applicable, test your changes to make sure it works.
-3. [Create a new pull request](https://github.com/medallyon/startup-apps-schedule/compare) and await a review.
+4. [Create a new pull request](https://github.com/medallyon/startup-apps-schedule/compare) and await a review.

 Thank you!